-At the mid-point you’ll reconvene with your cohort to reflect on your learning, share your thoughts, and draft a personal management philosophy.
+Through the Reflective Management seminars, you’ll work with your cohort to reflect on your learning, share your thoughts, and draft a personal management philosophy.

-To fully integrate your Management Academy experience into your work environment, you’ll discuss your Learning Plan, Management Philosophy, and Professional Development Plan with your work supervisor along the way.
+To fully integrate your Management Academy experience into your work environment, CNE suggests coordinating meetings with your work supervisor along the way.

 Who should participate?